ivandotv/docker-ffmpeg-split-video/README.md

 ****Usage****

 ```
     docker run -it --rm  \
     -u "your-user-id" \
     -v /directory-with-video:/tmp/video-in \
     -v your-output-directory:/tmp/video-out \
     ivandotv/ffmpeg-split-video "split" "big-video-file.avi" 4
 ```

 - `run` command can work without mounting the output directory, in that case newly created video files will be put in the same directory as the original video file.
 - Default split is `2` (example uses `4`).
-- If you **don't** use "split" as the first parameter that is passed to the container, then you will call "ffmpeg" binary directly (and can use it for whatever you normally use it for).
+- You can also call `ffmpeg` or `ffprobe` directly (instead of "split")
 - When video file is split, it's not re-encoded.